sass/sass/proposal/first-class-calc.md

-This proposal changes `calc()` (and other supported mathematical functions) from being parsed as unquoted strings to being parsed in-depth, and sometimes (although not always) producing a new data type known as a "calc".
+This proposal changes `calc()` (and other supported mathematical functions) from being parsed as unquoted strings to being parsed in-depth, and sometimes (although not always) producing a new data type known as a "calculation".
 This data type represents mathematical expressions that can't be resolved at compile-time, such as `calc(10% + 5px)`, and allows those expressions to be combined gracefully within further mathematical functions.

 To be more specific: a `calc()` expression will be parsed according to the [CSS syntax], with additional support for Sass variables, functions, and (for backwards compatibility) interpolation.
 Sass will perform as much math as is possible at compile-time, and if the result is a single number it will return that number.
-Otherwise, it will return a calc that represents the (simplified) expression that can be resolved in the browser.
+Otherwise, it will return a calculation that represents the (simplified) expression that can be resolved in the browser.

 [CSS syntax]: https://drafts.csswg.org/css-values-3/#calc-syntax